breadcat/blog.minskio.co.uk/content/quotes.md

 >I think he took his wallet <!-- back to the future -->

 >If you die in russia, you die in real life

+>If you don't stand for something, you'll be sure to fall for anything <!-- aj whitney -->

 >If you play your cards right, you might just get to meet the whole gang <!-- anchorman -->